-Since we purchased the hotel in September 2008 we have strived to minimise the harmful effects and maximise the beneficial influences which our activities have on the environment and are actively aiming to introduce as many environmentally friendly initiatives as we can.
+Since we purchased the hotel in September 2008, we have strived to minimise the harmful effects and maximise the beneficial influences which our activities have on the environment.
+We are actively aiming to introduce as many environmentally friendly initiatives as we can.

 As proof of our commitment to the environment we have already implemented many measures including:

 - Purchasing quality local produce from as close to Arduaine as possible.
-So turning ‘Food Miles’ into ‘Food Metres’.
-Our head chef also seeks out farmers who undertake the close cycle system where the animals are born & bred on the farm never leaving until ready for the abattoir.
-All our seafood as local as could be, with langoustines, lobsters and crab landed daily at Arduaine Point by Fisherman Daniel and Calum.
-Our vegetables and salads are grown by Joanne Manson at West Barravulin Farm, just up the hill past Craobh Haven, or by Ardfern Organics.
+So, turning ‘Food Miles’ into ‘Food Metres’.
+Our Head Chef also seeks out farmers who undertake the close cycle system, where the animals are born and bred on the farm never leaving until ready for the abattoir.
+All our seafood is as local as can be, with langoustines, lobsters, and crab landed in Argyll.

-- Our Staff are made fully aware of our sustainable ethos when joining the company and are encouraged to suggest new ideas to the Green Team which meets informally on a regular basis to discuss new initiatives.
-Sub-contractors & suppliers are also made aware of our Environmental Ethos.
+- Our Staff are made fully aware of our sustainable ethos when joining the company and are encouraged to suggest new ideas.

 - We have resourced Scottish luxury bathroom miniatures and use refillable pump dispensers in our main house lavatories, helping to reduce plastic bottles to landfill by 97%.

-- Low energy light bulbs have replaced 70% of bulbs.
-A specialist consultant has undertaken an inspection & audit on all lighting.
-Radiators have thermostatic valves enabling staff & guests to control the room temperatures.
-We have installed light sensors in our Main House wash rooms and downstairs corridor.
+- Low energy light bulbs have replaced 90% of bulbs.
+A specialist consultant has undertaken an inspection and audit on all lighting.
+Radiators have thermostatic valves enabling staff and guests to control the room temperatures.
+We have installed light sensors in many areas of the main house.

 - Our water supply comes from a local spring behind the hotel.
-We use sand and UV filters to produce the freshest and clearest spring water direct to each room.
+We use filters and UV treatment to produce the freshest spring water direct to each room.
 We have replaced the original sewage system, and our organic reed bed sewerage system has been recently replaced too.

 When toilet cisterns come up for renewal they are replaced with smaller dual flush cisterns.
 We are working on reducing flush volume from 7 litres to 6 litres in all our toilets.

-- Loch Melfort has its own Highland Cattle – Campbell, MacDonald and Dougal – who are forming the first part of our livestock-breeding programme.
-Ducks and hens are normally in the fields and ponds in front of the Cedar Wing.
+- Loch Melfort has its own goats – Bramble and Thistle and Highland Cattle – Campbell, MacDonald and Dougal – who keep the grass in the fields well cropped and fertilized.

-Loch Melfort Hotel complies with all relevant legislation & regulations that relate to heritage, health & safety and the environment.
-We are committed to continually improving our environmental efforts, our prevention of pollution and the restoration of our heritage as well as maintaining and running a high quality Country House Hotel & Restaurant.
+Loch Melfort Hotel complies with all relevant legislation and regulations that relate to heritage, health & safety and the environment.
+We are committed to continually improving our environmental efforts, our prevention of pollution and the restoration of our heritage as well as maintaining and running a high-quality country house hotel and restaurant.